Agent trust scoring, wallet dual scoring, sybil detection, and on-chain oracle. Every score shows its math.

 Ownership continuity.
 Has the agent ever been transferred to a new owner?
 Original ownership is a mild positive signal; transfers are noted neutrally.

 When key data sources are unavailable for an agent (wallet age data hasn't been fetched, sybil analysis hasn't run, reviewer wallet ages haven't been checked), the score is capped below its theoretical maximum.
+The more signals missing, the lower the cap.
 This prevents agents with missing data from appearing more trustworthy than agents with complete data that includes negative signals.

 The cap is disclosed on every affected agent page with an "Incomplete data" badge and an explanation of which signals are missing.